sprguillen/my-awesome-blog/README.md

 With the latest version of NextJS, not just the App-based routing but also the ability to define and play around with the ability to use server-side and client-side components have presented some challenges to me.
 As you notice, most of my form submissions utilized React's `useActionState` which handled the form submission and therefore submitted code directly to the NextJS server-side component without having to call the API is not consistent with the way I used fetch API to get data from my AuthProvider which I needed to get the user data based from the current session.
-I had to play around because NextJS's full-stack ability gave me different options on how to add and fetch data.
-Though my implementation worked I would have loved it if my form submission was implemented the same way as I did to my Auth providers for consistency purposes.
+I had to play around because NextJS's full-stack ability gave me different options for adding and fetching data.
+Though my implementation worked I would have loved it if my form submission was implemented the same way I did to my Auth providers for consistency purposes.